davidly/ntvcm/README.md

 incorrect.
 And I made guesses for cycle counts for undocumented Z80 instructions.

 Support for Z80 undocumented instructions and the Y and X flags passes the tests specified above, but I can't vouch for more than that.
+Undocumented 8080 instructions are not implemented.

 The two versions of Turbo Pascal and the apps they generate use a tiny fraction of Z80 instructions.
 It took a day to implement the former, and three more days to implement the latter.
 Getting the